 4. About 50 percent of fertilized eggs naturally fail to implant in the uterus.
 Shall we then consider Mother Nature, or God, an abortionist?

 5. When the owners of Hobby Lobby want to enjoy the legal and personal privileges and protections afforded them by the establishment and maintenance of their for-profit corporation, they do.
 But they are not then free to also claim, whenever doing so suits their desires, that they, in their capacity as owners of Hobby Lobby, are entitled to the federal protections defined for and extended to individual citizens.
 The Greens are not personally offering health insurance; their corporation is.
-No one gets to move freely between corporate and individual status in order to gain the advantages and avoid the disadvantages of either one.
+No one gets to move freely between corporate and individual status in order to gain the advantages and avoid the disadvantages of either one.6.
+The surest way for a company to drown itself in a sea of litigation is to interpose itself into the healthcare decisions made by its employees.
+Keeping an impenetrable wall between itself and the medical decisions and care received by its employees is foundational to protecting the legal indemnity of any company.
+Maintaining that wall is one of the primary functions of any company’s human relations department.
+Give your employees the medical choices that you’re required to?
+You’re safe.
+Start dictating what personal medical decisions your employees do and don’t make?
+Then lawyer up, because you’re gonna need it.
+It’s a mystery why any pro-business interests (save perhaps Michaels) would support Hobby Lobby’s efforts to forge a new way for American businesses to self-destruct.

 7. If based upon its moral convictions Hobby Lobby is allowed to pick and choose the medical benefits it covers, why in the world wouldn’t any other company be allowed to do the same?
 And how could the criteria for such selections possibly be established or codified?
 Should a Muslim employer be allowed to refuse medical coverage for an employee who chokes on a ham sandwich?
 Should vegetarian Hindu employers be allowed to refuse coverage for meat-borne diseases?
 Should Amish-owned companies be allowed to offer only medical care that is not “of the world”?
 Christian Scientists believe all sickness is spiritual “error”; should they be allowed to offer their employees no medical benefits at all?
 Should New-Age employers be protected from having to extend medical benefits to employees who allowed their chakras to misalign?
 Can employers who are sun worshippers refuse coverage for frostbite?
 Can Jehovah’s Witnesses deny their employees coverage for blood transfusions, which they are against?
 Can vampire lovers mandate blood transfusions for their employees?